Transition to College

 While the law requires that students with learning differences have equal access to education, that access can be hard to navigate.
 The offices of disability services that coordinate accommodations for students with documented disabilities are well-intentioned but often understaffed and overwhelmed by demand.
 In the face of inadequate services, students are required to become more self-sufficient.
 Self-disclosure and self-advocacy become the norm and, in some cases, the law.

 A significant degree of independence is expected of college students.
 There are no IEPs, no altered standards, no guided study hall.
 High school students are eligible to receive services merely by attending public school, where districts are responsible for follow-through and the implementation of evaluations, learning plans, and accommodations.
 In College, students are expected to self-actuate.
+Our Summer Cohort helps with the assessment to create a smooth transition to independence on campus and in life.

 High school students could depend upon their schools and districts to initiate services and oversee personal care.
 In other words, the school finds you.
 Problems are readily identified and even anticipated by schools, teachers, parents, and learning teams.
 In college, the opposite is true.
 Students have to find what they need.
 They must locate disability services and notify them in the event of a problem.
 This means that the student must not only navigate campus disability services but be able to recognize and take action when a problem exists.